navelpluisje/synthzygy/documentation/envelope.md

 * Release: Set the release time
 * Level: Set the output level

+---

 ## Inputs
-* Gate signal: when the signal is hight the ads is triggered, when low release is triggered.
+* Gate signal: when the signal is high the ads is triggered, when low release is triggered.

+---

 ## Outputs
 CV output: ADSR value.